jsphweid/hotkey-grid/README.md

 This is a little complicated but it is mostly a lot of SIMPLE steps.

-- Download and install Hotkey Grid as you would any other application. _________
+- [Download and install Hotkey Grid](https://github.com/jsphweid/hotkey-grid/raw/finale-mac/hotkey-grid_0.1.0.dmg) as you would any other application. _________
-- Download and install Seil, the tool that will rebind CAPS LOCK. https://pqrs.org/osx/karabiner/seil.html.en
+- [Download and install Seil](https://pqrs.org/osx/karabiner/seil.html.en), the tool that will rebind CAPS LOCK.
 	- Type "seil" in Spotlight and hit enter to bring up its configuration.
 	- Expand the "Change the caps lock key"
 	- Change the keycode to "105" (which is F13)
   - Follow their instructions in the colored box to disable normal CAPS functionality.
-- Download and install FastScripts
-  - Download my toggle script first in the Terminal: 'curl -s https://raw.githubusercontent.com/jsphweid/hotkey-grid/finale-mac/scripts/osxCapsToggle/installToggle | bash'
+- [Download my toggle script here](https://github.com/jsphweid/hotkey-grid/raw/finale-mac/scripts/osxCapsToggle/toggleGridAsScript.scpt) and place it in /Library/Scripts (it requires special permission)
+- [Download and install FastScripts](https://red-sweater.com/fastscripts/) You don't need the paid version.
+This program makes the CAPS toggle work almost instantaneously.
+Move the zip to /Applications then unzip and run.
+  - Click on the FastScripts icon on Mac's top menu bar and go to FastSripts > Preferences...
+  - Go to the "Script Shortcuts" tab.
+Expand /Library/Scripts.
+Find toggleGridAsScript and change the shortcut by hitting CAPS.
+If you've done everything up to this point, it will ask you to confim the assignment and then F13 will appear as the assignment.

+Holy crap!
+We're done.
+Hit CAPS and you're off to the races!

 To update my most current scripts even after you've installed Hotkey Grid... open the terminal and run this:

 'curl -s https://raw.githubusercontent.com/jsphweid/finale-macros/master/update | bash'

 # Road Map